 If you're the kind of person who loves excitement and never wants to have a boring day at work, a surgical technologist degree might put you on the path to get your dream job.

 The health care field is growing at a fast rate, aided in part by the aging population

 and the fact that the Affordable Care Act has allowed more people to get access to health care.

 There are many possible roles in the health care field, from working behind the scenes with billing and insurance to direct patient care.
 If you love a fast-paced environment that challenges you to work quickly as part of a team, you might like to be a surgery technician.

 A surgery technician works to set up the operating room before the procedure, making sure all the supplies are sterile and ready, taking the patient to recovery after the procedure, then cleaning up the operating room before beginning the process again.

 Working in an operating room takes a special kind of person as the environment is not for everyone.
 Although many people think working in an operating room will expose you to a lot of "blood and guts," seeing gore in the operating room is usually a sign that something has gone wrong.

-Part of your training for a surgery technologist degree is learning how to function as a team so that those complications are less likely to occur.
+is learning how to function as a team so that those complications are less likely to occur.
 However, even though blood and guts shouldn't be a common occurrence in the operating room, it doesn't mean you'll never see it.
 While you might be a little surprised the first time you see something a little gory, you should be the type of person who isn't likely to be traumatized by it.